Franklin Charter Bus

 Vernoy Franklin, along with his wife Annabelle, began his bus business in 1953 after serving in the Army during WWII.
 Vernoy started with four school buses, which he soon grew to 23, serving Northern Virginia private schools.
 Shortly after, Vernoy began purchasing charter coaches, and Franklin Charter bus was born.

-After a brief hiatus from the business, Mark and David decided it was time to go back to what they both knew and loved most- owning and operating their own bus line.
+After a brief hiatus from the business, Mark decided it was time to go back to what he knew and loved most- owning and operating his own bus line.
 In 2011, Franklin Charter Bus was reborn, following the same work ethic, business morals, integrity, and family values instilled by Vernoy and Annabelle Franklin.

 The Franklin Charter Bus Story